Skip to content

 ##5 – FastStone Image Viewer

 First impressions of FastStone Image Viewer can be deceiving.
 The interface is rather bleak, but it’s simple and presents the features in a way that makes them easy to find.
-In our testing with a 12GB folder of Canon CR2 RAW files, FastStone loaded previews 3x faster than the default Windows Photos app.
+FastStone is especially useful for browsing large folders and camera RAW files without leaving the viewer.

 Hand-drawn three-panel file browser with folder tree thumbnails and preview pane